gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 generate = []
 ```

-A few new things in here.
+Many of these options look familiar from the last chapter but there are also a few new things in here.
 Let's take a look at them:

 * `work_mode` value is now set to `normal`, it means it'll generate the high-level Rust api instead of the sys-level.
 * `generate_safety_asserts` is used to generates checks to ensure that, or any other kind of initialization needed before being able to use the library.